 Jones is passionate about teaching and mentoring.
 He has graduated 40 Ph.D. students and has worked with countless undergraduate students.

-His proudest teaching accomplishment is seeing his students succeed and feeling like he had an impact on their academic journey.
+His proudest teaching accomplishment is seeing his students succeed and feeling like he impacted their academic journey.

 While Jones enjoys working with both undergraduate and graduate students, he has found his passion in sharing his specialty with both engineering and liberal arts freshmen students through his class “The Impact of Materials on Society” or IMOS.

-Jones is the primary instructor of the course, and he is joined by liberal arts faculty from sociology, humanities, English, anthropology, history and classics throughout the semester.
-The goal of the class is to create more socially aware engineers and to help liberal arts students increase their understanding of engineering.
-Upon stepping down as department chair in 2010 he dreamed up the idea of this freshman cross-college class.
+Jones is the course’s primary instructor, and he is joined by liberal arts faculty from sociology, humanities, English, anthropology, history and classics throughout the semester.
+The class aims to create more socially aware engineers and help liberal arts students increase their understanding of engineering.
+Upon stepping down as department chair in 2010, he dreamed up the idea of this freshman cross-college class.
 “The real stroke of luck came when Dr. Sophia Acord, Associate Director of the Center for the Humanities and the Public Sphere, said she would be happy to help organize this class.
 Without her tireless work on this, the class would have never happened.
 She did a tremendous job of finding great liberals arts faculty members who were willing to sign on to such a crazy idea,” said Jones.

-Jones also points out that young adults today are interested in the bigger picture – not just making money but how they can innovate in ways that help others.
+Jones also points out that young adults today are interested in the bigger picture – not just making money but how they can innovate to help others.
 The IMOS class focuses on how engineering innovations have been integrated into society and how they have been received by different audiences.

 “Understanding the entanglement we have between materials and society in the past increases the probability that future innovations will be successful and hopefully change the world for the better,” Jones said.

-The class has been so successful that NSF and the DoD have supported its dissemination around the U.S., into Central and South America and most recently into universities in Africa.
+The class has been so successful that NSF and the DoD have supported its dissemination around the U.S., into Central and South America and most recently into African universities.
 Time magazine even had an online article on the class.

 Jones’s own research focuses on semiconductors.
-His work is concentrated in studying and aiding the computer chip industry to make its product better.
+His work concentrates on studying and aiding the computer chip industry in improving its products.

-“The making of a computer chip is very involved and there are lots of defects that can form during the processing of integrated circuits.
-I try to help them understand the source of some of these defects and how they can affect the chips properties,
+“The making of a computer chip is very involved, and many defects can form during the processing of integrated circuits.
+I try to help them understand the source of some of these defects and how they can affect the chips’ properties.”

-Companies like Applied Materials, Intel and IBM find this chip research very useful and support and hire most of his graduate students.
+Companies like Applied Materials, Intel and IBM find this chip research very useful and support and hire many of Jones’ graduate students.

 Jones’ father has passed down more than just a love for teaching.